ryanj/restify-postGIS/README.md

     Press CTRL-C to terminate port forwarding

-Make a note of the local postgresql IP address and port number, and leave the command running in order to keep the connection open.
-We will need to use these values ("`127.0.0.1:5433`" in the above example) in the next step.
+Make a note of the *local* postgresql IP address and port number, and leave the command running (in order to keep the connection open).
+We will need to use these values in the next step.

-### Configuration with environment variables
+### Basic Configuration
-This app uses the `config` npm module, which loads it's configuration details from `config/defaults.json`.
-Inside this file, we can see that the app is configured to take advantage of several environment variables (whenever they are available):
+This app uses the `config` npm module, which loads it's configuration details from the `config/defaults.json` file.
+The app is configured to take advantage of several environment variables (when available):

     module.exports = {
       port: process.env.PORT || process.env.OPENSHIFT_NODEJS_PORT || 3000,